fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 As you can see, this is close to a regular TypeScript code, and the only difference is the typings that come for WebAssembly types; in this case, i32 represents a 32-bit signed integer.
 In TypeScript, you would use just a number type.

-2. Compile your code to Wasm
+2. Compile your code to Wasm:

 In your terminal run